squinkylabs/Demo/docs/aliasing.md

 Always keep in mind - in the analog world we are used to some amount of noise, but unless very extreme it's not very objectionable.
 Analog noise is usually "uncorrelated" with the desired signal, which makes it much easier to ignore, and much easier for your brain to filter out.

-Aliasing and phase quantization jitter, however, are correlated with the sign, and sound very, very different from analog noise.
-One extreme example - if you apply pitch bend to an aliasing VCO to raise the pitch, you can easily hear the undesirable alias tones bending in the other direction!
+Aliasing and phase quantization jitter, however, are correlated with the signal, and sound very, very different from analog noise.
+One extreme example - if you apply pitch bend to an aliasing VCO to raise the pitch, you can easily hear the undesirable alias tones bending down in the other direction!

-With analog noise we are use to seeing it on an analyzer and saying "oh, it's 24 DB down, probably doesn't matter.
+With analog noise we are used to seeing it on an analyzer and saying "oh, it's 24 DB down, probably doesn't matter".
 But digital noise and distortion is a totally different matter.
 24 DB down may be quite audible.

+The next section has [more on VCO1 aliasing](./aliasing2.md)